-Competing interests: All authors have read and understood BMJ policy on declaration of interests and have no relevant interests to declare.
-The authors are taking part in the 52nd Maudsley debate, "This house believes that the long term use of psychiatric medications is causing more harm than good," to be held in London on 13 May 2015.
-A podcast Provenance and peer review: Commissioned; externally peer reviewed.
+Competing interests: All authors have read and understood BMJ policy on declaration of interests and declare the following interest: AHY has done paid lectures or been on advisory boards for all major companies producing drugs used in affective and related disorders.
+He was the lead investigator for Embolden Study (AstraZeneca), BCI neuroplasticity The authors are taking part in the 52nd Maudsley debate, "This house believes that the long term use of psychiatric medications is causing more harm than good," to be held in London on 13 May 2015.
+A podcast of the debate will be available at www.kcl.ac.uk/ioppn/news/special-events/maudsley-debates/index.aspx.

+Provenance and peer review: Commissioned; externally peer reviewed.